·

 My Freebirth/Unassisted Homebirth and Postpartum Checklist

 So you’ve chosen to birth freely and undisturbed, congratulations!
 I am so excited for your decision.
 Feel free to refer to my resources list, where I share the resources that have helped me in my preparation journey for my freebirth.
-I am minimal and practical by nature so this list reflects that.

 Labor